Wisconsin teen attends prom in Packers suit to honor late grandfathers

 Jayson Goetz showed off a flashy suit at prom

-Mosinee teen Jayson Goetz was the talk of his high school's prom after he showed up in green and gold Green Bay Packers suit covered with Packers logos and topped off with bright yellow pants and a Packers bow tie.
+Mosinee (Wisc.)
+High School teen Jayson Goetz was the talk of his high school's prom after he showed up in green and gold Green Bay Packers suit covered with Packers logos and topped off with bright yellow pants and a Packers bow tie.

 “It was one of the greatest nights of my life,” Jayson told the Wausau Daily Herald.
 “I wish I could relive it a hundred times.”